These irresistible chewy sourdough ciabatta rolls have a golden crust, chewy crust, and that tangy sourdough flavor!

 - 1 teaspoon salt or 10 grams

-Using weight measurements is more accurate than using cups, so use one if you can for best results.
+Weight measurements are more accurate than cups, so use a kitchen scale, if you can, for the best results.

 Stretch & Folds

-In this recipe, the stretches and folds are used to develop the gluten in the dough and create a more elastic dough and structured crumb.
+This recipe uses stretches and folds to develop the gluten in the dough and create a more elastic dough and structured crumb.

-Gluten is a type of protein that gives bread its characteristic chewy texture and helps it hold its shape.
-When you mix flour and water together, gluten begins to form, but it needs to be stretched and folded repeatedly to develop properly.
+Gluten is a protein that gives bread its characteristic chewy texture and helps it hold its shape.
+When you mix flour and water, gluten begins to form, but it needs to be stretched and folded repeatedly to develop properly.
 This is where the stretches and folds come in.

-Each set of stretches and folds involves pulling and stretching the dough in different directions and then folding it back onto itself.
+Each set of stretches and folds involves pulling and stretching one side of the dough up and then folding it back onto itself.
+Then you turn the dough 90 degrees and do it again.
+Repeat on all 4 sides of the dough.
 This helps to align the gluten strands and develop a more organized structure.
 As you repeat this process, the dough becomes more elastic and easier to handle.

 Sourdough Starter Hydration